Disciplinary Hearings at USF

 Disciplinary Action after an Arrest

-We will help you complete a release form that allows the Office of Student Rights and Responsibilities to discuss any and all information related to your disciplinary file with the attorney.
+We can help you file a release form that allows USF’s Office of Student Rights and Responsibilities to discuss any information related to your disciplinary file with our attorneys.

-The form will also allow your attorney to get a copy of the disciplinary record and any evidence that might be presented against you at the formal disciplinary hearing.
+The form will also allow your attorney to obtain a copy of the disciplinary record and any evidence that might be presented against you at the formal disciplinary hearing.

 Parental Notification Policy at USF